 Let’s globetrot back to Europe for the next gem.

-One location that was on my dream destinations list was Porto.
-As one of the oldest cities in all of Europe, the history in this place was enough to entice me.
-Also knowing that it was the birthplace of one of the world’s most popular book series, Harry Potter, as written by an author I am a complete fan-girl of, J.K.
-Rowling.
-J.K. lived and worked in Porto as a teacher gaining inspiration for her imaginative work of art on the cobblestone streets and back alleyways of this city, drunk on the history, too, no doubt.
+One location that was one of my dream destinations was Porto.
+As one of the oldest cities in all of Europe, the history of this place was enough to entice me.
+Also knowing that it was the birthplace of one of the world’s most popular book series, Harry Potter.
+Porto is inspirational for anyone who adores cobblestone streets and back alleyways.

 From a solo traveler’s perspective, Porto is definitely one of the more expensive cities on this list, but when in Portugal, right?
-After two weeks sweating to death in Morocco, I was too ready to slip into some short-shorts and sandals and hit the town.
+After two weeks of sweating to death in Morocco, I was too ready to slip into some short shorts and sandals and hit the town.
 In full “treat yo self” mode, I was dining on delicious cuisine and taking in the historical sights daily.

 Since we’re already on the European continent, let’s bring it home… literally!

 Bienvenidos a España!
 After living in the Andalusian (southern) region of this kindred Kingdom and gallivanting between its extensive hiking trails and mesmerizing coastline, Spain has something for everyone.
 Cadiz, a port town in the southwest of the region, is full of nature, monuments, and you guessed it, history.
-With lineage traced as far back as the Roman colony of Augusta Urbs (the August City), it’s far too fitting to close this blog with this location.
-But you know what they say; when one door closes…
+This place has lineage traced as far back as the Roman colony of Augusta Urbs.

 Packed and ready to relocate to this sparkling city on the sea in a few short weeks (at the time of publishing) I am genuinely ecstatic to explore the depths of the history in this place, to dine on the fresh seafood, and lap up the symphony of acoustic guitars and the stomping heels of traditional Flamenco performances.
-My adoration for the sea, love of consistent sunshine makes Cadiz a perfect home for this California-girl.
+My adoration for the sea and love of consistent sunshine make Cadiz a perfect home for this California girl.